FREQUENTLY ASKED QUESTIONS

 INFORMATION FOR GROWERS AND SUPPLIERS

 1) What is Fresh from the Farm?

-Fresh from the Farm, Healthy Fundraising for Ontario Schools, provides schools the opportunity to raise funds by selling fresh, Ontario-grown fruit and vegetables to the community, while promoting healthy eating and supporting Ontario farmers.
-Fresh from the Farm is a single fundraising event, with the school delivery scheduled for a pre-advised date in November.
-Please see attached brochure for more information.
+Fresh from the Farm, Healthy Fundraising for Ontario Schools, provides schools and registered child care centres the opportunity to raise funds by selling fresh, Ontario-grown fruit and vegetables to the community, while promoting healthy eating and supporting Ontario farmers.
+Fresh from the Farm is a single fundraising event offered in September, with the school delivery scheduled for an advised date in November through to early December.

 2) Why is Fresh from the Farm such a popular fundraiser for schools?

 Fresh from the Farm promotes healthy eating by offering schools an innovative fundraising program that:

 - -Raises awareness about the important role good nutrition plays in the development and well-being of children and youth

 - -Helps to create a more supportive nutrition environment in schools